 For example, if the device has a 1 TiB hard drive, the browser will allow an origin to use up to 600 GiB.

 Like with Firefox, because this quota is calculated based on the hard drive total size to avoid fingerprinting, an origin might not actually be able to reach its quota.

-In Safari, an origin is given an initial 1 GiB quota.
+In earlier versions of Safari, an origin is given an initial 1 GiB quota.
 Once the origin reaches this limit, Safari asks the user for permission to let the origin store more data.
 This happens whether the origin stores data in best-effort mode or persistent mode.